-Name es Earned or d in Cash (\$) 0 ption Awards (\$) (1) Total (\$) Donald Zurbay \$ 46,667 \$ 301.573 \$ 348,240
+Name s Earned or I in Cash (\$) C ption Awards (\$) (1) Total (\$) Donald Zurbay \$ 46,667 \$ 301,573 \$ 348,240

-The amount reported represents the aggregate grant-date fair value of the stock options awarded, calculated in accordance with ASC Topic 718.
+(1) The amount reported represents the aggregate grant-date fair value of the stock options awarded, calculated in accordance with ASC Topic 718.
 Such grant-date fair value does not take into account any estimated forfeitures related to service-vesting conditions.
 The assumptions used in calculating the grant-date fair value of the options reported in this column are set forth in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates-Common Stock Valuation and Stock-Based Compensation."